x-stride/lfs-arm-utilite/README.md

 And yes, I needed to rerun the steps as I got them wrong, or they needed some ARM patching.
 And...
 I needed to leave them running while having some *real life*

-I'm doing this on my own CompuLab Utilite Pro, http://www.compulab.co.il/utilite-computer/web/utilite-models With minor tweaks it will probably work on other ARM devices too.
+I'm doing this on my Utilite Pro from CompuLab, http://www.compulab.co.il/utilite-computer/web/utilite-models With minor tweaks it will probably work on other ARM devices too.